How much to charge for junk removal

 When deciding how much to charge for junk removal, ask yourself: Will everything be in a pile on the front lawn waiting for you, or will you have to go inside your customer’s house and gather items from different floors?

-Both of these scenarios require different amounts of labor and time commitments, resulting in a different price.
+Drawing from our experience, both of these scenarios require different amounts of labor and time commitments, and factoring in labor costs for the duration of the job results in a different price.

 The easiest jobs are the ones where the items for removal are already laid out on the lawn, ready for you to pick up.
 Unfortunately, this isn’t always possible for your customer to do.